aframevr/aframe/docs/components/position.md

 parent_section: components
 ---

-The position component defines where an entity is placed in the scene's world space.
-It takes a coordinate value as three space-delimited numbers.
+The position component places entities at certain spots in 3D space.
+Position takes a coordinate value as three space-delimited numbers.

 All entities inherently have the position component.